 You will work in pairs and in small groups, in addition to taking part in larger group discussions.
 As well as learning in the classroom, you will be expected to carry out a substantial amount of reading and writing tasks in your own time.

 You will study drama and poetry including at least one play by Shakespeare.
 You will also study prose texts which may be linked by theme or context.
-This may include literary topics such as:
+This will include a literary topic from the following list:

 - American Literature